marmelab/react-admin/docs/List.md

 **Tip:** The `storeKey` is actually passed to the underlying `useListController` hook, which you can use directly for more complex scenarios.
 See the [`useListController` doc](./useListController.md#storekey) for more info.

-**Note:** *Selection state* will remain linked to a resource-based key regardless of the `storeKey`.
+**Note:** *Selection state* will remain linked to a resource-based key regardless of the specified `storeKey` string.
 This is a design choice because if row selection is not tied to a resource, then when a user deletes a record it may remain selected without any ability to unselect it.
-If you want the selection state to be local, you will have to implement your own `useListController` hook and pass a custom key to the `useRecordSelection` hook.
+If you want to allow custom `storeKey`'s for managing selection state, you will have to implement your own `useListController` hook and pass a custom key to the `useRecordSelection` hook.
 You will then need to implement your own `DeleteButton` and `BulkDeleteButton` to manually unselect rows when deleting records.
+You can still opt out of all store interactions including selection if you set it to `false`.

 ## `title`